-In part 1 we covered three ways that Service Monitoring can drive up Revenue.
+In part 1 we covered three ways that Service Management can drive up Revenue.
 Now we'll look at the opposite side of the profit equation, and explore two ways that it drives down costs.

 4. Costs saved from hiring new people